aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 ## Game Opens - Multiple Game Mode
 1. Game opening screen is shown
+2. Player decides how many round they'd like to play.
-2. Player receives multiple options of style of game to choose
+3. Player receives multiple options of style of game to choose
-3. Player's picks an option between: different styles or random
+4. Player's picks an option between: different styles or random
-4. Player's choice is registered
+5. Player's choice is registered
-5. Process repeats until a given number of styles have been chosen
+6. Process repeats until a given number of styles have been chosen
-6. Single player mode is activated
+7. Single player mode is activated

 ### Choosing a random game mode
 1. Player chooses the random game option